Optimal Strategies for Winning Certain Coset-Guessing Quantum Games

 Thus $\rho_x^B = \frac{1}{2^{m+r}} \sum_z \sum_{C_u} \ket{\psi_{u,z}^x} \bra{\psi_{u,z}^x} = \frac{1}{2^{m+r}} \sum_z \sum_{C_u} \ket{\psi_{u,z}^y} \bra{\psi_{u,z}^y} = \rho_y^B$.

 Now, recalling $k=\dim(W \cap \langle e_i \rangle_{i=m+1}^{2m})$ and noting that any coset $C$ of $W + \langle e_i \rangle_{i=m+1}^{2m}$ contains exactly $2^{m-k}$ cosets of $W$, Bob cannot distinguish the states $\rho_x^B,\rho_y^B$ by any measurement for any coset representatives $x,y$ that belong to the same coset of $W + \langle e_i \rangle_{i=m+1}^{2m}$.
-Denoting the coset of $W + \langle e_i \rangle_{i=m+1}^{2m}$ containing $x$ by $\mathcal{C}_x$, we have:
+Denoting the coset of $W + \langle e_i \rangle_{i=m+1}^{2m}$ containing $x$ by $\mathcal{C}_x$, we have

-Therefore, we are able to upper bound Bob's marginal probability of winning for the subspace $W$, in terms of the dimension of the intersection of $W$ and $\langle e_i \rangle_{i=m+1}^{2m}$.
-We note that due to the orthogonality relations determined in \Cref{lma:tracestates}, Bob can always achieve this winning probability with any POVM satisfying $\sum_{y \in C_x} B_y^W = 2^{m-k}\rho_x^B$ for every equivalence class $C_x$.
+Therefore, we can upper bound Bob's marginal probability of winning for the subspace $W$, in terms of the dimension of the intersection of $W$ and $\langle e_i \rangle_{i=m+1}^{2m}$.
+We note that due to the orthogonality relations determined in \Cref{lma:tracestates}, Bob can achieve this winning probability with any POVM satisfying $\sum_{y \in C_x} B_y^W = 2^{m-k}\rho_x^B$ for every equivalence class $C_x$.